johannes-manner/k8s-soa-example/README.md

 ```shell
 $ kubectl apply -f cats-rs-backend.yaml
 ```

+We also included Liveness and Readiness checks.
+To investigate these, use the *kubectl get pods* and *kubectl logs --follow <pod-name>* command.

 ReplicaSets are a first step to a self-healing system, but there is another option to specify a ReplicaSet implicitly and also add the possiblity to ship new versions of your software with zero downtime: Deployments.
 Therefore, we delete the ReplicaSet and create the deployment: